KnapsackPro/knapsack_pro-ruby/README.md

 `KNAPSACK_PRO_REPOSITORY_ADAPTER` - When it has value `git` then your local version of git on CI server will be used to get info about branch name and commit hash.
 You need to set also `KNAPSACK_PRO_PROJECT_DIR` with project directory path.

 `KNAPSACK_PRO_PROJECT_DIR` - Path to the project on CI node for instance `/home/ubuntu/my-app-repository`.
 It should be main directory of your repository.

+## Queue Mode

+knapsack_pro has built in queue mode designed to solve problem with optimal test suite split in case of random time execution of test files caused by
+CI node overload and a random decrease of performance that may affect how long the test files are executed.
+The problem with random time execution of test files may be caused by many things like external requests done in tests.

+### How queue mode works?

+On the Knapsack Pro API side, there is test files queue generated for your CI build.
+Each of CI node dynamically asks the Knapsack Pro API for test files that should be executed.
+Thanks to that each CI node will finish tests at the same time.

+### How to use queue mode?

+Please use this command to run queue mode:

+    bundle exec rake knapsack_pro:queue:rspec

+If above command fails then you may need to explicitly pass an argument to require `rails_helper` file or `spec_helper` in case you are not doing this in some of your test files:

+    bundle exec rake "knapsack_pro:queue:rspec[--require rails_helper]"

+Note if you will run queue mode command for the first time it might be slower.
+The second build should have better optimal test suite split.

+### Additional info about queue mode

+If you are not using one of supported CI providers then please note that knapsack_pro gem doesn't know what is CI build ID in order to generated queue for particular CI build.
+This may result in two different CI builds taking tests from the same queue when CI builds are running at the same time against the same git commit.
+To avoid this you can specify unique `KNAPSACK_PRO_CI_NODE_BUILD_ID` environment variable for each CI build.
+This mean that each CI node that is part of particular CI build should have the same value for `KNAPSACK_PRO_CI_NODE_BUILD_ID`.

 ## Extra configuration for CI server